alex-nowicki/tome/src/pages/garuda/stories/strays-episode-1.md

 “Yes.”
 He forces the word out of his mouth, every muscle in his face fighting it.

+"I want to hear you say it."

+Bopha has a mind to snatch the flip flop and beat her over the head with it, but he the image of Val freezing at the table calms him, centers his mind to what's important.

+"I'm begging you."
+He tried his best to inflect the words with the most defiance possible, but it just comes out petulant.

 Khuyen smiles.
 “It’s nice to know that even you can swallow that overblown pride.
 I might have something for a fast ship.
 Before you get excited.
 It’s a shit contract.
 I’ve already had three Strays refuse it.
 The pay is low, and the client is, well, strange.
 And there’s a catch.”

 “There always is, isn’t there?
 What is it?”